chickenbug/stitch-slack-pack/README.md

 const slack = new SlackClass();
 slack.Chat.postMessage(...);
 ```

+## Testing
+Testing is done by running API requests against the Slack API for a test workspace.
+Tests are run after every push and current test status can be seen [here]https://slack-pack-caalv.mongodbstitch.com)

 ## Implementation
 The key components for the Slack integration are several Stitch private functions that return classes that can send requests the Slack Web API.
 The functions to note are: